 Registered Voter File: Candidates may purchase the registered voter file on CD-ROM.
-The file can be ordered with the names of all voters in Orange County or just the voters in a particular city or district.
-Call (714) 567-7615 for more information or go to www.ocvote.com to make your purchase online.
-Click on "Data Central" under the "Research" column on a menu at the bottom of the page; then click on "Data" at the top of the page; and click on "Order Voter Registration Data".
-The Registrar of Voters office does not provide technical support.
+The file is in alphabetical sequence and can be ordered with the names of all voters in Orange County or just the voters in a particular city or district.
+Call (714) 834-7116 for more information or go to ocvote.com to make a purchase online.
+Click on "Data" at the top of the page and click on "Order Voter Registration Data".
+The Registrar of Voters' office does not provide technical support.